Skip to main content

 #

-One ticket (€12) covers both the archaeological site and the museum.
-Tours typically include this.
+One ticket (€12) gets you into both the archaeological site and the museum.
+Most organized tours include this in the price.

 Is Delphi good for kids?